aaronxie0000/Binge-Watch-List/README.md

 ## To Do

-This practice file uses node.js, express, neDb, dotenv, node-fetch Deploy at https://binge-watch-list.herokuapp.com/
+This practice file uses node.js, express, neDb, dotenv, node-fetch.
+Deploy at https://binge-watch-list.herokuapp.com/

 1. Database